“How are we doing?”

 Patients got used to using the internet 24/7 to get things done, including their healthcare needs.
-Many medical practices are just now beginning the work of redesigning processes to accommodate this change (and some have not).
+Many medical practices are just now beginning the work of conducting healthcare performance reviews and redesigning processes to accommodate this change (and some have not).
 But this example is just one of many that reflect permanent change in how patients are interacting with healthcare and using the internet to research their physicians, tests, and treatments.
 (86% of patients now search their physician reviews online before visiting.)

 Workforce turnover in the entire country is at alarming levels—4.2 million Americans quit their jobs in October, resulting in a decline of about 205,000 from September and landing the month a record high.
 These data points are actually evidence of the robustness of the economy, with people often leaving

 because they’re finding jobs they want more.
 While it’s certainly good news for the job seeker, it poses obvious challenges for healthcare organizations that need to retain good people in order to build good teams.

 Press Ganey's healthcare performance review data showing that nearly 30% of nurses are actively considering quitting (with even higher rates among millennials) made national news.
 Another concerning trend is that employees at the lower end of the healthcare pay scale are leaving for jobs at supermarkets and fast-food chains.
 Healthcare organizations still retain many people because of pride in their missions, but organizations cannot count on this factor alone.